 Turning on the low-side MOSFETs discharges the output capacitor as soon as reverse current builds up in the inductors.
 If the output overvoltage is due to a short of the high-side MOSFET, then this crowbar action current limits the input supply or causes the input rail fuse to blow, protecting the microprocessor from destruction.

-Once Overvoltage Protection (OVP) is triggered, the ADP3207C is latched off.
-The latchoff function can be reset by removing and reapplying $V{CC}$ , or by recycling EN low and high for a short time.
-OVP can be disabled by grounding the TTSENSE pin.
-The OVP comparator monitors the output voltage via the CSREF pin.
+Once overvoltage protection (OVP) is triggered, the ADP3210 is latched off.
+The latchoff function can be reset by removing and reapplying V{CC} , or by recycling EN low and high for a short time.

 Reverse Voltage Protection